A Long Time Ago, in a Galaxy Far, Far Away1 of 13

 Not a seamless fit into the Saga - especially given how much its sequel the just-released Rise of Skywalker did to walk back its plot - but a worthy entry that shows what an auteur director can accomplish with Star Wars as a canvas.

-2015's Star Wars: The Force Awakens proved a worthy entry and powerful return for the franchise, which hadn't had a film in theaters since 2005's lukewarm Revenge of the Sith a decade earlier - but part of what made it so welcome for fans also hinders it just slightly from rising in the ranks.
+2015's Star Wars: The Force Awakens proved a solid blockbuster and welcome return for the franchise, which hadn't had a film in theaters since 2005's lukewarm Revenge of the Sith a decade earlier - but part of what made it so welcome for fans also hinders it just slightly from rising in the ranks.

 The biggest strength and the surmountable but present key flaw of The Force Awakens was its willingness to revisit the original, going so far as to frame its main action sequence around the sabotage of a First Order mega-weapon.

 But it's that same nostalgia that drives the warmth and excitement of the 7th episode of the Saga, bringing back Han Solo and General Leia, Chewbacca, and more, cashing in immediately on the hanging threads and promises of 1983's Return of the Jedi while opening the door to mysteries that, if its second sequel The Rise of Skywalker has final say, may never be fully solved.

-While the currently ongoing Star Wars sequel trilogy has closely revisited the themes and iconography of the original trilogy, Rogue One: A Star Wars Story directly returned to the Saga's most popular time period with a direct prequel to the original trilogy.
+While the just wrapped Star Wars sequel trilogy has closely revisited the themes and iconography of the original trilogy, Rogue One: A Star Wars Story directly returned to the Saga's most popular time period with a direct prequel to the original trilogy.